Dowager’s Hump: Understanding and Reversing the Curve with Simple Exercises

 1. Chin Tucks (Strengthens Neck Flexors)

-- Tip: Imagine a string pulling the crown of your head upwards as you tuck.
+• Tip: Imagine a string lifting the crown of your head upward as you tuck—think “back, not down.”

 2. Scapular Squeezes (Strengthens Upper Back)